serviceinfra/serviceinfra.github.io/service-infrastructure.md

 4. The [Cloud Logging](/cloud-logging) API allows applications to read logs describing API traffic.
 5. The [Cloud Monitoring](/cloud-monitoring) API allows applications to read metrics describing API traffic.

-A sixth API, [Service Usage](/service-usage), is used to control access to Google APIs within Google Cloud projects, and is used to obtain access to the other APIs listed above.
+A sixth API, [Service Usage](/service-usage), is used to control access to Google APIs within Google Cloud projects, and is used to enable the other APIs listed above.

 In 2016, Google released the [Cloud Endpoints](/cloud-endpoints) API management product, which uses Service Infrastructure to manage APIs on Google Cloud and external platforms.